Blizzard/d3-api-docs/README.md

 ### Follower Information Example

-Please refer to the `follower_scoundrel.json` file for a detailed Follower API resource response example.
+Refer to the `follower_scoundrel.json` file for a detailed Follower API resource response example.

 ## Artisan Information

-The Artisan API is the primary way to access detailed artisan information.
-It can be used to fetch a single artisan at a time through a HTTP GET request to a URL describing the artisan resource.
+Access detailed artison information through the Artisan API.
+Use it to fetch a single artisan at a time through an HTTP GET request to a URL describing the artisan resource.

 ```plain
 artisan ::= "blacksmith" | "jeweler"
 url ::= <host> "/api/d3/data/artisan/" < follower-type>
 ```

-There are no required query string parameters when accessing this resource.
+Query string parameters are optional when accessing this resource.

 *An example Artisan API request:*